robertlestak/procx/README.md

-# qjob - simple job queue worker
+# procx - simple job queue worker

-qjob is a small process manager that can wrap around any existing application / script / process, and integrate with a job queue system to enable autoscaling job executions with no native code integration.
+procx is a small process manager that can wrap around any existing application / script / process, and integrate with a job queue system to enable autoscaling job executions with no native code integration.

-qjob is a single compiled binary that can be packaged in your existing job code container. qjob is configured with environment variables or command line flags, and is started with the path to the process to execute.
+procx is a single compiled binary that can be packaged in your existing job code container. procx is configured with environment variables or command line flags, and is started with the path to the process to execute.

-qjob will retrieve the next job from the queue, and pass it to the process.
-Upon success (exit code 0), qjob will mark the job as complete.
-Upon failure (exit code != 0), qjob will mark the job as failed to be requeued.
+procx will retrieve the next job from the queue, and pass it to the process.
+Upon success (exit code 0), procx will mark the job as complete.
+Upon failure (exit code != 0), procx will mark the job as failed to be requeued.

-qjob will make the job payload available in the `QJOB_PAYLOAD` environment variable.
+procx will make the job payload available in the `PROCX_PAYLOAD` environment variable.
 If `-pass-work-as-arg` is set, the job payload string will be appended to the process arguments.

-By default, the subprocess spawned by qjob will not have access to the host environment variables.
+By default, the subprocess spawned by procx will not have access to the host environment variables.
 This can be changed by setting the `-hostenv` flag.

-By default, qjob will connect to the data source, consume a single message, and then exit when the spawned process exits.
-If the `-daemon` flag is set, qjob will connect to the data source and consume messages until the process is killed, or until a job fails.
+By default, procx will connect to the data source, consume a single message, and then exit when the spawned process exits.
+If the `-daemon` flag is set, procx will connect to the data source and consume messages until the process is killed, or until a job fails.

 ## Drivers